International Vaccine Allocation: An Optimization Framework: Optimization Framework

 Algorithm \ref{alg} describes how we solve SEIR-OPT.
-It has an outer loop that updates $\lambda$ and an inner loop that updates $\mathcal{V}$ and $\alpha$.
+It has an outer loop that updates $\lambda$ and an inner loop that updates $I^E$ and $\beta$.
 The inner loop seeks to solve the Lagrangian problem.
 Let $L(\lambda)$ denote the optimal value of the Lagrangian (\ref{eq:lagr}) and $z(\lambda)$ be the corresponding SEIR-OPT objective (\ref{eq:deaths}).
 Each iteration $j$ of the inner loop solves the LP to find $V$, then simulates $V$ to obtain a valid solution $V^*$ to the difference equations.
 Let $L^{(j)}$ be the Lagrangian (\ref{eq:lagr}), evaluated for this $V^*$ and $\lambda$, and $z^{(j)}$ be the corresponding SEIR-OPT objective (\ref{eq:deaths}).
 Successive LPs may not be improving, so the best $L^{(j)}$ for the current $\lambda$ is stored in $L^{\min}$.
 Similarly, it may not terminate at the LP with the best SEIR-OPT objective (\ref{eq:deaths}), so the best $z^{(j)}$ is stored in $z^{\text{opt}}$ and the corresponding best simulated policy in $V^{\text{opt}}$.
-The stopping criterion shown for the inner loop is that $L^{(j)}$ converges as $j$ increases; however, in practice we used an iteration limit and checked convergence by computing the maximum change in the LP variables $V_a(t)$.
+The stopping criterion shown for the inner loop is that $L^{(j)}$ changes by less than $\delta$ in one iteration; however, because $L^{(j)}$ does not always improve between iterations, instead of $\delta$ we used an iteration limit and checked convergence by computing the maximum change in the LP variables $V_a(t)$.

-The outer loop searches for the minimum of $z(\lambda)$, which occurs at a feasible, approximately optimal solution of SEIR-OPT.
-Unfortunately, a standard golden ratio search does not work because $z(\lambda)$ has discrete steps and is not always unimin, since we only approximately solve the Lagrangian.
-Instead, we used a more subjective method, trying different orders of magnitude of $\lambda$ and checking the resulting policy structure to identify a search direction.
+The outer loop searches for the minimum of $z(\lambda)$.
+Since $z$ is the SEIR-OPT objective function, this minimum occurs at the best solution to SEIR-OPT found by the Lagrangian problem.
+We use a global search method, using geometrically spaced $\lambda$'s over an initial range, selecting the best interval(s), and iterating with a finer partition for $\lambda$.
 The parameters used in the algorithm are listed in Table \ref{tab:param3}.